Graduate Certificate in Veterinary Studies

 Further course information

 The Veterinary Studies postgraduate courses at the University of Sydney are designed to equip veterinary scientists with disciplinary knowledge and applied skills and techniques.
 Students select units of study to best suit their individual career and/or research goals and this will lead to career opportunities in the area of study selected.
-Please refer to the graduate opportunities for the Animal Science, Wildlife and Population Management (offered in the Faculty of Science) or Veterinary Public Health courses.
+Please refer to the graduate opportunities for the Animal Science, Wildlife and Population Management or Veterinary Public Health courses.

 A successful applicant for admission to the Graduate Certificate in Veterinary Studies will hold a bachelor’s degree or higher award from the University of Sydney, or equivalent qualification, in veterinary science or animal science.
 In exceptional circumstances the dean may admit applicants without these qualifications who, in the opinion of the faculty, have qualifications and evidence of experience and achievement sufficient to successfully undertake the award.